cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

 ### Entity Literals

-All dereferencing expressions on entity literals When using level validation at any level.
+Level validation restricts all dereferencing expressions on entity literals, regardless of the validation level.
-Entity literals are not represented anywhere the principal, action, resource or context of an authorization request so cannot be collected by the level-based slicing procedure.
+Entity literals are not represented anywhere in the principal, action, resource or context of an authorization request so cannot be collected by the level-based slicing procedure.
 If level validation allowed access to attributes of entity literals, it would not be able to guarantee that data for that literal was selected during entity slicing, meaning that the authorization decision for a request depending on that entity could change.

 The following expressions are not accepted at any level because they deference an entity literal.